adlmks/adlmks/README.md

 # Hi there! 👋 I'm Adil Maksutov

 I'm an **iOS Software Developer** with experience in mobile app development and UI design.
-Currently, I'm also working on personal projects in iOS Applications, web development, UI&UX Designs.
+Currently, I'm also working on personal projects in iOS Applications, web development and UI&UX Designs.

 - 🎓 Second-year student, majoring in **Software Engineering**.
 - 💼 Building my personal projects.